grove-mountain/tfe-saas-demo-setup/README.md

 * jlundberg+tfeops@hashicorp.com = grovemountain-ops
 * jlundberg+tfedev@hashicorp.com = grovemountain-dev

-Don't create new organizations for the new users, just leave them at the create organization screen and add them to your org once they are created.
+**Don't create new organizations for the new users**, just leave them at the create organization screen and add them to your org once they are created.

-### TFE SaaS token
+### Create TFE SaaS token

 * Go to: https://app.terraform.io/app/settings/tokens
 * Input Description: \<Helpful Description> --> Generate Token